 The final step in conducting market research is to use your findings to inform your business strategy.
 This may involve making changes to your products or services, targeting new customer segments, or adjusting your marketing messaging.
 You should also regularly review and update your market research to ensure that your business strategy remains relevant and effective.

 Market research is a critical process for any business that wants to succeed.
 It helps businesses gain a better understanding of their target audience, competitors, and industry trends, and make informed decisions about their marketing, product development, and overall business strategy.
-Key steps in conducting market research include defining research objectives, determining research methodology, identifying the target audience, gathering data from multiple sources, analyzing and interpreting data, and using findings to inform business strategy.
-A key takeaway point is an importance of understanding your target audience and tailoring your products, services, and marketing messaging to meet their needs and expectations.
+Quite a number of businesses skip this very important step of business and end up failing to achieve their targets let alone waste a lot of resources aiming in completely the wrong direction.